RobinKim-SWEngineer/Android-practice-2-ImplicitIntents/README.md

 ![Alt Text](https://github.com/RobinKim-SWEngineer/Images-for-document/blob/master/ImplicitIntents.gif)

-Unlike implicit intent where we provide the current context and target component, **explicit intent** needs type of action and data for that action specified.
+Unlike explicit intent where we provide the current context and target component, **explicit intent** needs type of action and data for that action specified.
 Later on system finds any Activity that *can handle* that implicit intent, and if so, we start the Activity.

 ## Related methods
-- The look of constructor is same as that of implicit intent, but parameters are different  :
+- The look of constructor is same as that of explicit intent, but parameters are different  :
 `Intent(String action, Uri uri)`
     The primary pieces of implicit intent are **action** and **data**.
 Notice that here we don't mention target activity.